Benchmarking and Enhancing VLM for Compressed Image Understanding: Understanding the Performance Gap

 We name the first part information gap.
 It is defined as the part of performance gap that can not be resolved no matter how the VLM is finetuned.
 It is the amount of information about the task that is already lost in image compression process.
 Given already compressed image $\hat{X}$, there is no remedy to information gap.
 And the information gap has to be solved by improving the compression algorithm.

 We name the second part generalization gap.
 It is defined as the part of performance gap that is caused by VLM's generalization failure to compressed image.
 The generalization gap can be reduced by finetuning the VLM using compressed images.
-In Sec.~\ref{sec:close}, we propose a VLM adaptor to reduce generalization gap for different image compressors and bitrates.
+In Sec.~\ref{sec:close}, we propose a VLM adapter to reduce generalization gap for different codecs and bitrates.